BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-As mentioned above, IAS fellows don't have any specific professional duties whatsoever.
+As mentioned above, IAS fellows don't have any specific required professional duties whatsoever.
 The alum said something like that although you could technically do nothing all day, the <i>environment itself</i> of the IAS makes you want to do great work.
 I still think about that sometimes.
 It sounds awesome.
 </p>